Table of Contents Show

 Each one of us experiences uncomfortable emotions and feelings at some point in our life.
 These emotions might be caused due to any unforeseen event or changes that one can’t easily adapt to.

-Circumstances like the loss of a loved one, change in workplace/school, and difficult relationships are a few of the causes of emotional distress.
+Circumstances like the loss of a loved one, change in workplace/school, and difficult relationships are a few of the causes of emotional distress1.
 Emotional distress is very normal but how you deal with these uncomfortable emotions is very much important.

 The way one deals with these uncomfortable emotions is known as a coping mechanism.
 One should have a list of coping skills and mechanisms to deal with emotional distress.